 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Level 3 core unit in the Genetics major sequence

 - Level 3 core unit in the Genetics specialisation in the Medical Science major sequence

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) practical sessions, tests, worksheets and laboratory reports (50 per cent for all four components) and (2) a final examination (50 per cent).
+Indicative assessments in this unit are as follows: (1) practical sessions; (2) final examination; and (3) continual assessment tests.
 Further information is available in the unit outline.